 Prerequisites: English 1110 (110) or 1111 (111), or equivalent; no music prerequisites

 This course will give you a detailed understanding of how music has functioned in film across its century-long history, as produced in Hollywood and in other countries, and by filmmakers independent of the studio system.
 No musical experience is required.
-You will be introduced to film theory and to musical styles, become more film-literate, and learn to recognize the elements that have defined the styles of prominent filmmakers and composers; in the process you will acquire tools and concepts that you can use in moviegoing.
+You will be introduced to film theory and to musical styles, become more film-literate, and learn to recognize the methods of prominent filmmakers and composers.

 Evaluation will be through three tests, one eight-page term paper, and class participation.